jbeck018/howlerops/backend-go/TEST_INFRASTRUCTURE_SUMMARY.md

 ## Summary

-The SQL Studio backend has a **comprehensive, multi-layered testing infrastructure** that includes:
+The Howlerops backend has a **comprehensive, multi-layered testing infrastructure** that includes:

 - ✓ Unit tests for component isolation
 - ✓ Integration tests for API endpoints